morleym/furtive-handbook/docs/format-round-robin.md

 * A videogame-specific stat (e.g. 'goal differential')

 Certain games/sports support draws (ties), so they will award 'points' for a Win/Loss/Draw and use those points to sort their round-robin standings instead of using # of match wins.
-A good example of this is FIFA tournaments, where the standard is 3 points for match win, 1 point for match draw, and 0 points for match loss.
+For example, association football (and FIFA tournaments, as a result) commonly uses 3 points for match win, 1 point for match draw, and 0 points for match loss.

 Round Robins are visually distinct from 'brackets.'
 They may be shown as a table crossing the list of competitors with itself.
 This way, you can easily see all matches for each competitor.